As this exciting new drug market continues to attract capital, investors are starting to ask about ways to invest in psychedelics.

 Here the Investing News Network (INN) provides investors with a closer look at ways to invest in psychedelics, what to look for when starting in the space and the early trends seen so far in this nascent capital markets industry.

 Ways to invest in psychedelics: Canadian markets offer early stage investment

 As with the recent fast growth of the cannabis industry, the Canadian capital markets have welcomed the opportunity attached to psychedelics.

-The Canadian space has already seen a significant number of public listings related to the psychedelic stocks market, as well as existing public businesses trying to get a piece of the pie.
+The Canadian space has already seen a significant number of public listings related to the market for psychedelic stocks, as well as existing public businesses trying to get a piece of the pie.